vollmerr/std-20/README.md

 It also uses the [state-template](https://www.npmjs.com/package/state-template) package as the framework for building [CA State Template](http://template.webstandards.ca.gov/sample/) styled react websites, refer to their documentation for issues related to available components and requirements.

-The files for this project are hosted in the Azure Blob Storage, see the `.env.sample`'s `DEPLOY_ACCOUNT` for the account and `DEPLOY_CONTAINER` for the container name.
+The files for this project are hosted in the Azure Blob Storage and use [bpa-azure](https://github.com/vollmerr/bpas-azure) for deploying, see the `.env.sample`'s `DEPLOY_ACCOUNT` for the account and `DEPLOY_CONTAINER` for the container name.

 ## Quick Start
 1. **Clone the Repo**: `git clone https://github.com/vollmerr/std-20.git`